Table of Contents

 - Problems regarding the choice of anesthetic

-If one continues to eat healthy, maintain a proper lifestyle and finds a good surgeon, the surgery and recovery can be taken care of smoothly.
+If one continues to eat healthily, maintain a proper lifestyle and find a good surgeon, the surgery and recovery can be taken care of smoothly.

 This write-up was contributed to Credihealth by Dr. V Hariharan, Consultant in the Department of Cardiology at Indraprastha Apollo Hospital in New Delhi.